Gorillaz, the virtual band created by Damon Albarn and Jamie Hewlett, has released their ninth studio album, 'The Mountain.'

 - Afrobeat pioneer Tony Allen (featured on "The Hardest Thing")

-Beyond personal experiences, the album incorporates social commentary, with tracks like "The God Of Lying" and "The Plastic Guru" addressing false prophets, and "The Happy Dictator" offering political critique.
+The album delves into questions about the afterlife and explores themes of mortality, resurrection, and spirituality.
+Songs like "The Sweet Prince," written by Albarn after his father's death, directly address personal loss and themes of transition.
+The album also includes social commentary, with tracks such as "The God Of Lying" and "The Plastic Guru" addressing false prophets, and "The Happy Dictator" offering political critique.